Python API Reference#

 • attribute_name (str) – Name of the array attribute.

-• tensors (List[DLTensor]) – List of DLTensor, one per prim.
+• tensors (List[Any]) – List of tensors (NumPy arrays, Warp arrays, or any __dlpack__-compatible object), one per prim.
 Lengths may differ but element dtype must match the USD attribute schema.
-Must be CPU tensors; for GPU data, copy to CPU first (e.g., arr.numpy()).
+For string arrays, pass list[list[str]] instead.

 • dirty_bits (bytes | None) – Optional dirty bit array for selective updates.